 As well as using this function to join data sets, it can also be used as an efficient way to filter a significant set of records from a Cassandra table.
 To do this, build an RDD with the keys of the records that you want to extract and then use joinWithCassandraTable() to join the RDD to the Cassandra table and retrieve the data from Cassandra.
 We have found this to be a very efficient way of selecting a set of data from Cassandra.

 An example of how we have used this is to select a set of metrics readings for a list of hosts, metrics, and time buckets).
 This is an example where we have found it necessary to explicitly control Spark partition creation – the definition of the partitions to be selected is a much smaller data set than the resulting extracted data.
 As a result, we use

 repartitionByCassandraReplica() to ensure the selection list is correctly partitioned to match the location of the source Cassandra data and to create an appropriate number of Spark partitions to receive the data that is to be selected from the source tables.

 Tip 5: Use SparkSQL appropriately

-SparkSQL is an excellent tool for ad-hoc analysis, giving you the expressiveness of SQL over big data data stores such as Cassandra.
+SparkSQL is an excellent tool for ad-hoc analysis, giving you the expressiveness of SQL over big data stores such as Cassandra.
 However, if you need to optimise for performance of a query (such as where you are running as a regular batch or as part of a Spark Streaming job) then SparkSQL may not provide the level of control that you need for the optimum results.
-In these cases, getting familiar with the Spark and Cassandra connector APIs is likely to pay dividends in efficiency of execution.
+In these cases, getting familiar with the Spark and Cassandra connector APIs is likely to pay dividends in the efficiency of execution.

 Bonus tip – read the docs and use the UI!